apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     if isDir(FS, p) : raise {FileAlreadyExistsException, FileNotFoundException, IOException}

+No ancestor may be a file

+    forall d = ancestors(FS, p) :
+        if exists(FS, d) and not isDir(FS, d) :
+            raise [ParentNotDirectoryException, FileAlreadyExistsException, IOException]

 FileSystems may reject the request for other reasons, such as the FS being read-only  (HDFS),